mcdurdin/msgmon/README.md

   - bundle into single executable for deployment (extract to same folder or temp folder on run?)

 8. What data is redundant in each message?
 (PID, TID)

+9. Allow for command-line based trace recording, so we can avoid having the GUI app for remote use.

 # Data Model